Back to insights

 One big push to align requirements and eventually also core messaging was announced on December 4th: Leading frameworks like the IC-VCM, VCMI, SBTi, and GHG Protocol plan to establish a joint integrity guidance framework on decarbonization and the use of carbon credits for residual emissions.

-Furthermore, six leading carbon crediting programs (amongst them Verra, Gold Standard, ACR, and CAR) have announced a collaboration to increase the impact of activities under their standards.
+Furthermore, six leading carbon crediting programs (including Verra, Gold Standard, ACR, and CAR) have announced a collaboration to increase the impact of activities under their standards.
 The collaboration aims to enhance rigor, transparency, and consistency across the market.

-The organisations will put in place a framework to accelerate the impact of the voluntary carbon market:
+The organizations will put in place a framework to accelerate the impact of the voluntary carbon market:

 • Learn from each others’ best practices to increase support for abatement projects